 Some streets will benefit from a reduction in through-traffic, while for others there would be an increase in traffic, as traffic is redistributed away from the Proposed Scheme.
 Chapter 6 (Traffic & Transport) reports that there will be a reduction in general traffic flows along the Proposed Scheme route and assesses this as a positive, moderate and long-term effect.
-However it also assesses a negative, moderate and long-term effect due to increases in traffic on some of the surrounding road network.
+However, it also assesses a negative, moderate and long-term effect due to increases in traffic on some of the surrounding road network.
 Overall, the Proposed Scheme will improve the pedestrian environment along the bus corridor, giving people more time to interact.
 The benefits of this may be counteracted in locations where through-traffic would increase.
-However, there is speculative evidence that the transition from reliance on cars, to the use of a more reliable public transport service will facilitate a degree of social interaction as people would gather at bus stops or have the opportunity to converse on buses (Dugundji et al.,2011).
-Furthermore, the proposals to improve the quality of the street environment, such as tree planting, creation of rest areas, paved areas, and areas of ornamental planting, may support more social interaction.
-In some locations, there is a requirement for land take which will result in the loss of private landings for eight businesses (see Chapter 10, Population) and this may reduce the areas available for social interaction in the small number of locations which had outdoor seating.
-However, on balance, it is anticipated that there would be a greater level of social interaction facilitated by the Proposed Scheme than inhibited by the proposals.
+There is speculative evidence that the transition from reliance on cars to the use of a more reliable public transport service will also help to facilitate a degree of social interaction as people would gather at bus stops or have the opportunity to converse on buses (Dugundji et al., 2011).
+Furthermore, the proposals to improve the quality of the street environment, such as tree planting, creation of rest areas, paved areas, and areas of ornamental planting, and may support more social interaction.
+On balance, it is anticipated that there would be a greater level of social interaction facilitated by the Proposed Scheme than inhibited by the proposals.

 Studies show that there is an inverse relationship between the average number of social contacts people in a residential street have and the volume of traffic (see Section 11.3.4 for supporting evidence).
-Reduced through-traffic would reduce actual and perceived community severance and support more social interaction.
+Reduced throughtraffic would reduce actual and perceived community severance and support more social interaction.
 There are limited studies that demonstrate measurable short or long-term health outcomes from reduced community severance.
 However, there is substantial evidence of the importance of social contacts to improved health outcomes (Mindell and Karlsen 2012).

-On the above basis, the potential impact on population health will be Positive, Slight in the Long-term.
+On the above basis, the potential impact on population health will be Positive, Slight and Long-term.